HolyBlackCat/cpp-tutorials/language/02_basic/10_loops.md

 ```
 This prints `0` `1` `2` `3` `4`.

-The `for` loop is just a glorified `while`.
+The `for` loop is mostly just a glorified `while`.
 The above is equivalent to:

 ```cpp
 {